gvwilson/fiction/in-heck/index.md

 we'd be grateful for that as well."

 And just like that the little show was over.
-Mayor Lupus waved the three flesh-and-blood Prosecutors inside while the mulebot followed Zeke around to the back of the house.
+Mayor Lupus waved the three flesh-and-blood Regulators inside while the mulebot followed Zeke around to the back of the house.
 The townspeople dithered and buzzed for a few moments, but when the sky started spitting again they decided in ones and twos that their chores weren't going to do themselves and headed for home.

-"You ever seen a Prosecutor before?"
+"You ever seen a Regulator before?"
 Gumption asked Special Leaf.
 "I mean, you must have," he corrected himself immediately.